jasondunken/ElectronApp/README.md

 It uses a [Leaflet](https://leafletjs.com) map.

-It is intended to be compiled into an [Electron](https://www.electronjs.org) executable application.
+It can be compiled into an [Electron](https://www.electronjs.org) executable application.

 [Node](https://nodejs.org) is required.